 - Hospitals should have staffing plans in place that can mobilize sufficient health care and support personnel to meet increased patient needs.

 - Hospitals should develop appropriate mechanisms to facilitate availability of inpatient beds, nursing staff, and support personnel to meet the increased patient needs in the event of ED boarding.

 - Emergency physicians and emergency medicine leadership should be involved in the hospital-wide efforts aimed at monitoring and improving inpatient resource utilization.

 - Nurse staffing patterns applicable to other specialized areas/units of the hospital should apply equally to the boarded ED patients to assure that there is a consistent standard of care within the organization.
-These staffing patterns must not degrade the ability of the ED staff to provide emergency care and must be consistent with established guidelines, such as the Emergency Nurses Association (ENA) position statement Staffing and Productivity in the Emergency Department.
+These staffing patterns must not degrade the ability of the ED staff to provide emergency care and must be consistent with established guidelines.

 - Hospital diversion, as a temporary solution to ED boarding, should only be instituted if internal resources have been exhausted and outside community facilities have resources available to meet the needs of diverted patients.
 Additionally, all mechanisms for diversion must be consistent with ACEP policy on ambulance diversion.

 - Hospital regulatory and accrediting bodies should mandate standards for prompt transfer of admitted patients from the ED to inpatient units.